Skip to content

 What the move to a 12-month calendar means for principals and vice principals

-Starting July 1, 2025, all principals and vice-principals will work a standardized 12-month school year, based on an agreement between the principals’ and vice-principals’ associations, the trustees’ associations and the Ontario government.
-This article will be updated with more details in the coming weeks regarding the 2025/26 school year and beyond.
-Here are answers to your frequently asked questions:
+Starting July 1, 2025, all principals and vice-principals will work a standardized 12-month work year, based on an agreement between the principals’ and vice-principals’ associations, the trustees’ associations and the Ontario government.
+This article provides information about the pension considerations that apply to the 12-month work year in the 2025/2026 school year and beyond.
+Here are the answers to your frequently asked questions:

 What if I'm already on a 12-month school year?